Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 based on inputs from a URL and inputs from a stream.

 ### FormTrainingClient
-A `FormTrainingClient` is the Form Recognizer interface to use for creating, using, and managing custom machine-learned models.
+A `FormTrainingClient` is the Form Recognizer interface to use for creating and managing custom machine-learned models.
 It provides operations for training models on forms you provide and operations for viewing and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.